Nick Percat returns to the Walkinshaw Andretti United family for the 2023 Repco Supercars Championship, driving the famous No. 2.

-Percat re-joins the team after a seven year hiatus, with the organisations he not only started his Supercars career with, but also won the Bathurst 1000 with on debut in 2011.
+Percat continues his drive with the organisations he not only started his Supercars career with, but also won the Bathurst 1000 with on debut in 2011.

 PICTURED: Nick Percat.